Spanish Armada: Aftermath

-After the Duke of Parma was certain that the Armada had sailed away from the coast of Flanders and his participation in the invasion project was no longer feasible, he ordered his soldiers to disembark so as to avoid an epidemic of disease.
-He then assembled his Council of War to discuss what endeavours his forces could be used for before the onset of winter.
-In late September he divided them into three groups; one sent to the Rhine, one to remain in the coastal region and one led by Parma himself to capture Bergen-op-Zoom.
-There in November he was repelled with heavy losses by the Anglo-Dutch garrison, and combined with poor weather was forced to abandon the siege.
-An attempt to take the Dutch held island of Tholen was also repelled.
+After the Duke of Parma was certain that the armada had sailed away from the coast of Flanders and his participation in the invasion project was no longer feasible, he ordered his soldiers to disembark so as to avoid an epidemic of disease.
+He then assembled his council of war to discuss what endeavours his forces could be used for before the onset of winter.
+In late September, he divided them into three groups; one was sent to the Rhine, one was to remain in the coastal region and one was led by Parma himself against Bergen-op-Zoom.
+There, in November, he was repelled with heavy losses by the Anglo-Dutch garrison, which, in combination with poor weather, forced him to abandon the siege.An attempt to take the Dutch-held island of Tholen was also repelled.
 From the armada campaign to Bergen, Parma's forces had lost some 10,000 men killed or dead from disease.

 England and the Netherlands

-Even though the Spanish armada had failed to invade England it had demonstrated its feasibility, and that the British Isles overall were vulnerable to attack.
+Even though the Spanish Armada had failed to invade England it had demonstrated its feasibility and shown that the British Isles overall were vulnerable to attack.